Cray-HPE/docs-csm/operations/node_management/Verify_Node_Removal.md

 ### Prerequisites

 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.
--   This procedure requires the xname of the removed node to be known.
+-   This procedure requires the component name (xname) of the removed node to be known.

 ### Procedure